LGBTQ rights in Peru: Recognition of marriages performed abroad

 In a ruling published on 9 January 2017, the 7th Constitutional Court of Lima ordered the RENIEC to recognize and register the marriage of a same-sex couple, Oscar Ugarteche and Fidel Aroche, who had previously wed in Mexico City.
-Ugarteche is the founder of the Homosexual Movement of Lima, a Peruvian LGBT advocacy group that was founded in 1982.
+Ugarteche is the founder of the Homosexual Movement of Lima, a Peruvian LGBTQ advocacy group that was founded in 1982.
 The court ruled that not recognizing same-sex marriages performed in other countries would be highly discriminatory and contrary to both the Peruvian Constitution and many international provisions.
 The court found that the only reason upon which the marriage was not recognized was because it was concluded between persons of the same sex, and that argument is not reasonable and objective.
 Additionally, it cited many international precedents, including Atala Riffo and Daughters v.
 Chile and Obergefell v.
 Hodges.
 RENIEC stated it would appeal the ruling to the Superior Court of Justice of Lima.
 The Superior Court of Justice dismissed the case in March 2018, because Ugarteche had filed the lawsuit against RENIEC six days too late.
 The Court did not rule on the merits of the case, however.
 Ugarteche has announced his intention to appeal to the Constitutional Court.
 The Court heard the case on 20 June 2018.

 In April 2019, the Eleventh Constitutional Court of the Superior Court of Justice of Lima ordered RENIEC to register the same-sex marriage of Susel Parades and Grace Aljovín, married in 2016 in Miami.

 In April 2019, it was reported that four cases seeking recognition for same-sex marriage in Peru were pending.
 One of them related to a marriage performed abroad, for which the couple were seeking recognition in Peru through a lawsuit.
 Another was brought by a Peruvian citizen seeking the right to marry his same-sex partner in Peru from a court in Lima.
 Nelly Paredes Rojas, a public prosecutor for RENIEC, called on Congress to legalise same-sex marriage.